Vereniki Goneva

-Vereniki Goneva (born 5 April 1984) is a Fijian rugby union footballer who plays for Mont-de-Marsan in France's Pro D2, the second division.
-He plays as a centre or wing.
+Vereniki Goneva (born 5 April 1984) is a retired Fijian rugby union footballer who played club rugby in England and France.
+He played as a centre or wing.

 Goneva made his debut in English rugby for Rotherham against Northampton Saints in the RFU Championship in the 2007–2008 season.
 He played for Leicester Tigers from 2012 to 2016, where he won the Aviva Premiership title, before signing with Newcastle Falcons.
 He has been Premiership Rugby's top try scorer during two seasons.